almet/notmyidea/python/a-distutils2-gsoc.rst

     packaging stuff interoperable, as pointed out by the `PEP 376 <http://www.python.org/dev/peps/pep-0376/>`_.

-|The current state of packaging| In more details, I'm going to work
-on the Installer / Uninstaller features of Distutils2, and on a PyPI XML-RPC client for distutils2.
-Here are the already defined
+In more details, I'm going to work on the Installer / Uninstaller features of Distutils2, and on a PyPI XML-RPC client for distutils2.
-tasks:
+Here are the already defined tasks:

 -  Implement Distutils2 APIs described in PEP 376.
 -  Add the uninstall command.